Refzlund/runic-reorder/README.md

 > [!NOTE]
 > Sadly, the `animate:` directive is not currently supported,
 > as the `@render area(...)` creates the `{@each items as item, i (item)}` loop.
-> The `animate:` directive can therefore not be used for snippet elements.
+> The `animate:` directive can currently not be used for snippet elements.
 >
 > I'm currently planning on finding an alternative like `use:state.animate={flip}`.